 When the outsole of a Cougar Paws boot wears out, you can simply replace it yourself with another brand new sole.
 This saves you time and money.

-In terms of grip and comfort, the shoes are known for their extra traction on high pitched roofs.
-They are really comfortable to be worn 12 hours a day, 7 days a week.
+In terms of grip and comfort, the shoes are known for their extra traction on high-pitched roofs.
+They are comfortable enough to be worn 12 hours a day, 7 days a week.

 The ankle support is secure and comfortable, and the lacing system comes with a practical strap to ensure a tight and snug fit.

 10. Cheap Pick: Vans Skate Shoes